The Coca-Cola Company

 At the lowest point at the start of the pandemic in March 2022 the stock hit a low of $37.51.

-Using my own methods of valuing the stock to repurchase additional shares, based off various metrics over a five year period and utilising any market pull back, my target price would sit between a range of $37 to $45 dollars.
+Using my own methods of valuing the stock using various metrics over a five year period and utilising any market pull back, my target buying price would sit between a range of $37 to $45 dollars.

 Coca-Cola Dividends